Bryan Truck Accident Lawyers

 Most semi-trucks and 18-wheelers weigh over 70,000 pounds and are over 110 feet long.
 Research suggests that fatigued driving is one of the most common contributing factors in 18-wheeler accidents and is responsible for more than half of all single-vehicle accidents on U.S. roadways.
 At Waltman & Grisham, we believe there is only one solution to negligent truck driving: holding truck drivers and big trucking companies responsible for the injuries and accidents they cause.

-If a negligent truck driver caused your injury, speak with a Texas truck accident attorney from Waltman & Grisham Attorneys at Law.
+If a negligent truck driver caused your injury, speak with a Bryan/College Station truck accident attorney from Waltman & Grisham Attorneys at Law.

 What Makes a Truck Driver "Negligent?"